oridb/fboss/BUILD.md

 FBOSS is being tested on Ubuntu 14.04.

 The provided `getdeps.sh` script will fetch the dependencies required.
-If they are available as Ubuntu packages, then they will be installed through apt-get.
-If they are not, then they will be downloaded to external/ and built from source.
+If you are running on Ubuntu or Debian, and would like to install the software available available as Ubuntu packages, `getdeps.sh pkg` will fetch and install the packages.
+This needs sudo.
+Without arguments, getdeps.sh will update or fetch source dependencies and build them.

 If you want to build them manually, the dependencies are as follows: